Slate, clapperboard, clapboard, film clapper, marker… these terms all refer to the iconic clapping movie tool, but how do you use it on a film set?

 Do: Use "second sticks" if you make a mistake when you slate the first time.
 Say "second sticks" out loud and re-do the slating process so the editors know which version of the shot to use.

-The slate is a recognizable movie tool, but its full purpose many not be as well known.
-Hopefully this article gave you insight into the important role it plays on a film set.
+The slate is a recognizable movie tool, but its full purpose may not be as well known.
+Hopefully this article provided insight into the important role it plays on a film set.

 Interested in learning more about video production tools?
 Check out another BW Productions article featuring the language thrown around on set!